 21. Functional and Stylish

-This white tile + wood combination is surprisingly refreshing, as is that thick countertop edge.
-Even if such a bar may seem cold because of the all-white wall, you can always compensate by using warm wooden panels to dress-up your bar or wooden bar stools and soft lighting.
+This white tile and wood combination is surprisingly refreshing.
+Even if such a bar may seem cold, you can always compensate by using warm wooden panels to dress-up your bar alongside soft, hanging lighting.

 22. Glamorous Modern with a Hint of Industrial